BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - Auto-Tag searches once and applies to all files
 - Ideal for albums where all tracks share the same metadata

+> **Note:** In Batch Mode, only non-empty fields are written.
+Fields left blank will not overwrite existing metadata in the files, allowing you to selectively update specific tags while preserving others.

 ### **Per-File Mode**

 In Per-File Mode, each file has its own individual metadata fields: